-- Unix host on page 108
+- Unix hosts on page 110

-- Unix user accounts on page 112
+- Unix user accounts on page 114

-- Unix groups on page 125
+- Unix groups on page 127

-Unix host
+Unix hosts

 The target system of synchronization with a Unix-based target system is the host.
 Hosts are added as the base objects of the synchronization in One Identity Manager.
-They are used for to configure process provisioning, automatic assignment of employees to user accounts, and for inheriting user accounts from Unix user groups.
+They are used to configure provisioning processes, automatic assignment of employees to user accounts, and to pass down Unix user groups to user accounts.